isngrim/AI-Behaviors/README.md

 # AI-Behaviors
 Collection of my Sad AI

-Discription of te scripts and their uses (and some ToDos so i dont forget to do it)
+Discription of the scripts and their uses (and some ToDos so i dont forget to do it)

 AiGunAim.cs:
 this script goes on the Camera GameObject,it will point the camera object at its target,simulating a player aiming